marta-opalinska/Tactico/README.md

 ![image info](./documentation/driver_class.png)
 *Fig.3.
 Currently supported drivers.*

 **Actuator Driver** class defines the way in which the motor is performing a haptic effect.
+Currently there are user can choose from two available drivers - simple GPIO driver and driver on DRV2605LEVM-MD.

+**GPIO Driver**
+This is the type of a simple driver where the

 **Hardware Layer**